[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 Standardized procedures will be followed by each college or school.
 These procedures include the following:

 c.
 Student evaluations of teaching ability will be conducted at least once each academic year by each faculty member using a standard university form (see Attachment B).
 Other evaluation forms may be used in addition to the standard one if the faculty member chooses to do so.
 These evaluations should not be available for review by the faculty member until after submission of final grades.
-The evaluations will be considered by the chairperson/coordinator in the annual performance evaluation of faculty members.
+The evaluations will be considered by the Chair in the annual performance evaluation of faculty members.
 Student evaluations should be retained in the department office for at least six years.
 Student evaluations should be retained or summarized for probationary faculty for use in tenure decisions.

 f.
-All units should have a procedure established whereby a committee of peers will be available to mediate disagreement between an individual faculty member and the chairperson/coordinator regarding an annual review at the faculty member's request.
+All units should have a procedure established whereby a committee of peers will be available to mediate disagreement between an individual faculty member and the Chair regarding an annual review at the faculty member's request.
 If the mediation is not successful, a copy of the committee's recommendation shall become part of the annual evaluation.
 This procedure and/or the possibility of filing a grievance provide the non-binding alternative dispute-resolution processes described in Chapter 154 of the Civil Practice and Remedies Code.

 Performance evaluations will provide data for use in the recognition of faculty for merit salary increases, research support, academic awards, development leaves, and teaching and research awards.